menu

 Real Estate Prices & Overview

-The average rental price in Clifton Heights East is currently $3,378, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 47.3% of Massachusetts neighborhoods.
+The average rental price in Clifton Heights East is currently $3,529, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 64.9% of the neighborhoods in Massachusetts.

 Clifton Heights East is a densely urban neighborhood (based on population density) located in Brockton, Massachusetts.

-Clifton Heights East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Clifton Heights East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Clifton Heights East neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics